techjay-c/tp/docs/DeveloperGuide.md

 **MSS**

 1. User submits a request to delete a dentist:
-    - User specifies the dentist ID [PATIENT ID] or dentist name [dentist name] to delete.
+    - User specifies the dentist ID [DENTIST ID] or dentist name [dentist name] to delete.

 2. ToothTracker searches for the dentist entry:
-    - If the request specifies [PATIENT ID]:
+    - If the request specifies [DENTIST ID]:
         - ToothTracker looks for a dentist with the matching ID.
     - If the request specifies [dentist name]:
         - ToothTracker searches for a dentist with the matching name.